Our Definitive Guide to Client Portal Software

 More options for customization in client portal software allow companies to create a more personalized (and higher quality) experience for their own clients or customers.

-What makes a good customer portal?
+What makes for good customer portal software?

 - Support: A high-quality customer portal should have opportunities for 24/7 support, including live chat with representatives, support forums and/or knowledge bases with answers to common questions and issues.